Five precepts: Textual analysis

 The third precept condemns sexual misconduct.
 This has been interpreted in classical texts to include any form of sexual misconduct, which would therefore include inappropriate touching and speech, with a married or engaged person, fornication, rape, incest, sex with a minor (under 18 years, or a person "protected by any relative"), and sex with a prostitute.
 In later texts, details such as intercourse at an inappropriate time or inappropriate place are also counted as breaches of the third precept.
 Masturbation goes against the spirit of the precept, because of wrongful fantasy.
 As a manner of uncelibacy, it is not prohibited for laypeople.

-The third precept is explained as preventing profound spiritual damage to oneself others.
+The third precept is explained as preventing profound spiritual damage to oneself and others.
 The transgression is regarded as more severe if the other person is a good person.
 Virtues that go hand-in-hand with the third precept are contentment, especially with one's partner, and recognition and respect for faithfulness in a marriage, and respect for the sexual nature of oneself and others.